Diary of a father - Year 2003

 Current vocabulary has a preponderance of 'Daddy', 'hot', 'bye', and 'Claire'.
 The first of these is used for no explainable reason often but best of all is his current trend of referring to his mother as 'Muddy' or 'Daddy'.

-Well the gibberish gets more intelligible by the day - so we think!
+Well it seems the gibberish from the little man is getting more intelligible by the day - well at least that is what we think!

 More teeth, more pain, more sleep disturbed nights.
 We are getting more words too, cat and dog are still prevalent but other animals get a look in too including cow and sheep.